 James regularly acts for and against a variety of professionals including solicitors (including matrimonial finance and pension sharing order disputes), surveyors, architects, mortgage and insurance brokers, IFAs and pension providers and administrators.

-In the latest edition of Legal 500, James is recommended as a Leading junior and is recommended for delivering “clear written opinions”.
+In the latest edition of Legal 500, James is recommended as a Leading junior “He fights his cases assertively and effectively”.

 - Successfully defended a trustee in bankruptcy against a professional negligence claim brought by the bankrupt (instructed by Browne Jacobson).